Define the ACS Kubernetes Connector agent

 - Select Scripts.

-- Select Script Types from the upper right hand corner.
+- Select Script Types from the upper right corner.

 - Select +Add.

-- In the Name field enter a name for the script.
-It is suggested using the proposed agent name and append config to the name.
+- In the Name field, enter a name for the script.
+The recommended convention is to append

-- In the Type field select KubernetesJob from the drop-down list.
+_configto the intended agent name. - In the Type field, select KubernetesJob from the list.

 - Assign the required roles.

-- In the Script paste the contents of the .kube/config file.
+- In the Script area, paste the full contents of the

 apiVersion: v1